 Did you know that a hiring a career coach can increase organizational productivity and profit?

-Much of my work week is spent inside organizations coaching team members on how to build career happiness.
-Though I’m hired to help clients with their career success, coaching creates some very interesting side effects, including employee buy-in, smooth successions, team engagement, career sustainability and yes, increased organizational productivity and profit.
-Career coaching for workplace engagement is quickly becoming one of the most popular elements of the human resources benefits package.
+Much of my work week is spent inside organizations coaching team members and helping them build their career happiness.
+This creates some very interesting side effects, including employee buy-in, smooth successions, team engagement, career sustainability and yes, increased organizational productivity and profit.
+Career coaching for workplace engagement is quickly becoming one of the most popular work perks of the human resources benefits package.

 According to a Gallup Poll of the American Workplace, actively disengaged workers are more likely to steal from their organizations, negatively influence co-workers, miss workdays and drive customers away.